 Typically patients with high cholesterol levels are prescribed statin medication.
 This often occurs because the level is quite high and immediate treatment is necessary.
 Another common reason that patients start statins is because they are not sufficiently motivated to change their lifestyle.
 If one’s diet is dramatically modified, as in the case of going vegetarian, you can gain profound benefits including reducing your total cholesterol level.

 How does a vegetarian diet improve cholesterol levels?

-A recent analysis in the Journal of the American Heart Association looked at how a strict vegetarian diet can impact risk factors for CAD and coronary artery disease.
+An analysis in the Journal of the American Heart Association looked at how a strict vegetarian diet can impact risk factors for CAD and coronary artery disease.
 The analysis was actually a summary of eleven studies from countries including the U.S., Sweden, Finland, Czech Republic and Australia.
 In all of the studies reviewed, patients were randomized to receive some form of a vegetarian diet versus a control group that ate meat.

 Vegan (no fish, meat, dairy) was the most commonly studied diet, followed by lacto-ovo vegetarian (includes dairy and eggs).
 The control diet included meat and plant-based products.
 Cholesterol levels of patients who participated in the studies were monitored for up to 74 months.

 The results of the analysis were as follows: